Types of Sports Bets

 Types of Bets for Horse & Greyhound Racing

-Exotic Bets or Combination Wagers
+Exotic Bets and Combination Wagers

 • If your horse finishes 1st, you win all three bets.